Several things can leave lighter colored stains on your teeth.

 2. Teeth Bleaching

 Tooth bleaching or whitening is a procedure that helps to lighten teeth.
 It helps remove discoloration and stains.
 Bleaching is a cosmetic dental procedure preferred by many people because it improves how a person’s teeth look.
 You can remove white marks on teeth through bleaching.
 But one procedure will not be enough to give you the desired results.
 Dentists perform several to maintain a bright white color of the teeth.
-You can also use OTC bleaching products and whitening toothpaste.
+You can also use over the counter bleaching products, teeth whitening pens and whitening toothpaste.
 But consult your dentist to know what will work for you.

 3. Enamel Polishing or Microabrasion